MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise4"/></a>
 ## Exercise 4: Set up Batch Shipyard (Ubuntu Linux)

-**Note: if at any point in the setup process for this lab the setup will not work, try using a [Windows 10](./windows-vm.md) virtual machine on Azure and run the lab from the VM.**
+**Note: If setup fails at any point in this exercise, try using a Windows 10 virtual machine on Azure rather than your local PC.** Instructions for creating a Windows 10 VM can be found [here](Windows VM.html).

 Ubuntu Linux can also run Batch Shipyard.
 The setup process is slightly different from the MacOS and Windows because it uses only a CLI.